Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Agricultural activities HSE Reg.2(1)(a) defines this as including horticulture, fruit growing, seed growing, dairy farming, livestock breeding and keeping, including the management of livestock up to the point of slaughter or export from Great Britain, forestry, the use of land as grazing land, market gardens and nursery grounds and the preparation of land for agricultural use.
 (Sch 2 para 7).

-But these activities are not defined as 'agricultural activities' when carried out at a garden centre or other shop.
+LA Activities above are not defined as 'agricultural activities' when carried out at a garden centre or other shop.
 (Reg.
 2.(1)(b)).
-LA enforced.

-For this purpose 'livestock breeding and keeping' does not include activities the main purpose of which is entertainment.
-(Reg 2.(1)).
-Thus 'open farms' visited by the general public would be LA enforced.
+LA Open Farms visited by the public where the main purpose is entertainment (Reg 2.(1)). 'livestock breeding and keeping' does not include activities where the main purpose is entertainment.
+This 'includes open farms' visited by members of the public.

 Agricultural shows HSE Any activity at an agricultural show which involves the handling of livestock or the working of agricultural equipment.
 (Sch 2 para 7).
 Horses do not fall within definition of 'livestock' unless used for any agricultural activity, eg ploughing.